What to do if your device is infected

 Malware can cause a whole lot of trouble if it finds its way on to your device.
 So it’s worth knowing how to tell if it’s lurking around — and how to put a stop to it doing damage.

 Malware is short for malicious software.
-Its aim — to infect, damage or steal data from your device.
-Criminals can also use it to take control of your device and access your contact details or use your computer network (devices connected to your home broadband connection) to infect other people’s devices too.
+And it can infect, damage, or steal data.
+Criminals can use it to take control of your device, access your contact details or use your computer network (devices connected to your home broadband connection) to infect other people’s devices too.
 It’s nasty stuff.

 Ransomware is a type of malware that can stop you accessing certain files on your computer.
 The cyber-criminal who sent you the malware might then contact you asking for payment — usually in some form of cryptocurrency, like Bitcoin.
-Only then will they claim to unlock your computer or data.
+Only then will they claim to unlock it.

-Just because you make the payment, it doesn’t mean you’ll have access again.
+Making the payment doesn’t mean you’ll have access again.
 After all, you can never really trust a criminal.
 If you decide to pay, you’ll be handing money over to criminal organisations and you might be targeted again one day.

 That’s why it’s really important to protect yourself from malware.